Ares-Developers/Ares-docs/bugfixes/type2/ejectlastpassenger.rst

-.. index:: Transports; Turret-changing and gattling transports will eject all passengers.
+.. index:: Transports; Turret-changing and gattling transports will eject all passengers

 ========================================
 Passengers and :captiontag:`TurretCount`